Alcest: Kodama and Spiritual Instinct (2016–2021)

-On 15 January 2016, Neige revealed through the band's Facebook page that they started the recording of a fifth studio album.
-He also commented the album would be "definitively darker".
-On 16 May, he stated that the album was in the mastering process.
-On 26 July, the title was revealed to be Kodama, and the release date to be 30 September.
-Neige has said the album is heavily inspired by Japanese art and culture, as well as Hayao Miyazaki's film Princess Mononoke.
-Musically, the album is a return to the band's more traditional blackgaze sound.
+On 15 January 2016, Neige revealed through the band's Facebook page that they started recording a fifth studio album.
+He commented the album would be "definitively darker".
+On 16 May, he stated that the album was being mastered.
+On 26 July, the title was revealed as Kodama, and the release date to be 30 September.
+Neige said the album was inspired by Japanese art and culture, as well as Hayao Miyazaki's film Princess Mononoke.
+The album returned to the band's traditional blackgaze sound.

 On 22 January 2019, the band announced that they would start recording their next studio album the following day.
-They announced on 25 June 2019 that the album would be called Spiritual Instinct and would be released on 25 October of that same year; Neige stated that its the recording "has been a long and challenging process."
-On 23 August 2019, the band released the first single from Spiritual Instinct titled "Protection".
+They announced on 25 June 2019 that the album would be called Spiritual Instinct and would be released on 25 October of that year.
+Neige stated that its recording was "a long and challenging process."
+On 23 August 2019, the band released the first single from Spiritual Instinct, titled "Protection".
 Loudwire named the album one of the 50 best metal efforts of 2019.

 Les Chants de l'aurore (2022–present)

-On 6 August 2022, Neige confirmed that the band is in the pre-production process of their seventh studio album.
-Alcest announced Les Chants de l'aurore as their seventh studio album 23 February 2024, released on 21 June 2024, alongside the album's lead single "L'Envol".
+On 6 August 2022, Neige confirmed that the band was in the pre-production process of their seventh studio album.
+Alcest announced Les Chants de l'aurore as their seventh studio album 23 February 2024, released on 21 June 2024, alongside the album's lead single, "L'Envol".